hapijs/hapi/API.md

 - `isAuthenticated` - `true` if the request has been successfully authenticated, otherwise `false`.

+- `isAuthorized` - `true` is the request has been successfully authorized against the route authentication [`access`](#route.options.auth.access) configuration.
+If the route has not access rules defined or if the request failed authorization, set to `false`.

 - `mode` - the route authentication mode.

 - `strategy` - the name of the strategy used.